awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 # Using AWS IoT Device Tester for AWS IoT Greengrass<a name="device-tester-for-greengrass-ug"></a>

-You can use AWS IoT Device Tester \(IDT\) for AWS IoT Greengrass to verify that the AWS IoT Greengrass Core software runs on your hardware and can communicate with the AWS IoT Cloud\.
+You can use AWS IoT Device Tester \(IDT\) for AWS IoT Greengrass to verify that the AWS IoT Greengrass Core software runs on your hardware and can communicate with the AWS Cloud\.
 It also performs end\-to\-end tests with AWS IoT Core\.
 For example, it verifies your device can send and receive MQTT messages and process them correctly\.
 IDT for AWS IoT Greengrass generates test reports that you can submit to AWS IoT to add your hardware to the AWS Partner Device Catalog\.
 For more information, see [AWS Device Qualification Program](https://aws.amazon.com/partners/dqp/)\.

 IDT for AWS IoT Greengrass runs on your host computer \(Windows, macOS, or Linux\) connected to the device to be tested\.
 It runs tests and aggregates results\.
 It also provides a command line interface to manage the testing process\.